cyclist-org/cyclist/src/generic/test/data/notes.md

 Hand-crafted heighted graph corresponding to the "standard" proof of 2-Hydra.

-Not SD, but is XSD.
+ID, but not SD or XSD.

 ## Graphs 20a and 20b